platform-experience/serviceportal-widget-library/pe-proc-flow-lite/README.md

 ## Platform Dependencies

 The record needs to have state flows defined.
 If not provided out of the box for that table, then the user can easily add or customise them from the State Flows functionality within the platform.

+You can read more about state flows on [Docs](https://docs.servicenow.com/bundle/madrid-servicenow-platform/page/administer/state-flows/concept/c_StateFlows.html)

 ### SN System Tables